Eddie Kingston: Chikara Grand Champion (2011–2014)

 From May to October 2011, Kingston took part in 12 Large: Summit, a tournament used to determine the first ever Chikara Grand Champion.
 Kingston ended up winning his block of the tournament with a record of four wins and one loss to set up a final match with the winner of the other block, Mike Quackenbush.
 On November 13 at Chikara's first internet pay-per-view, High Noon, Kingston defeated Quackenbush to become the first Chikara Grand Champion.

 On February 26, 2012, Kingston made his first defense of the Grand Championship, defeating Vin Gerard, with whom he had developed a rivalry during the 12 Large: Summit.
 On March 25, Kingston defeated Brodie Lee in his second title defense.
 Kingston made his third successful title defense on April 28, defeating Kevin Steen via disqualification in an interpromotional match between Chikara and Ring of Honor.
 Kingston followed up by making successful title defenses against Jigsaw on May 20 at Chikara's tenth anniversary event, Dasher Hatfield on June 24 and Sara Del Rey on July 28.
 On September 15, during the second night of the 2012 King of Trios, Kingston made his seventh successful title defense against Osaka Pro Wrestling representative Tadasuke.
 Afterwards, Kingston was attacked by Tim Donst.
 On November 18, Kingston led a team to take on Team Steen in the ninth annual torneo cibernetico match.
 After Kingston managed to eliminate Steen, he was himself pinned for the win by Tim Donst.
 On December 2, Kingston defeated Donst in the main event of Chikara's third internet pay-per-view, Under the Hood, to retain the Grand Championship for the eighth time.

 Kingston's ninth successful defense took place during Chikara's first weekend of 2013 on February 10, when he defeated Kevin Steen.
 Kingston was next scheduled to defend his title against Green Ant on March 9, but ended up no-showing the event.
 Kingston later revealed that he had gotten drunk the previous night, punched a mirror in his hotel room and injured a tendon in his hand.
 On April 6, Kingston defeated Hallowicked for his tenth successful defense of the Grand Championship.
 During the weekend of May 3 and 4, Kingston made two more successful title defenses against Green Ant and Mark Angelosetti.
 Kingston's thirteenth successful title defense took place on May 18 against Archibald Peck.
 Kingston's fourteenth defense on June 2 at Aniversario: Never Compromise ended in controversy, when, just as his challenger Icarus had locked him in a submission hold, the ring was attacked by a group named "Condor Security", ending the match in a no contest.

+After a one-year hiatus, Chikara returned on May 25, 2014, with You Only Live Twice, where Kingston lost the Grand Championship to Icarus, ending his two and a half year reign.